Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Computational Experiments

 \section{Computational Experiments}

-In this section, we describe the computational experiments we carry out for validating the performance of the two proposed approaches.
-The code is developed in Python 3.7 and CPLEX version 20.1.0.0 is used to solve all ILPs, run on a single thread with memory usage limit set to 2GB.
+In this section, we describe the computational experiments we carry out to validate the performance of the two proposed approaches.
+The code is developed in Python 3.7 and CPLEX version 20.1.0.0 is used to solve all ILPs, run on a single thread with a memory usage limit set to 2GB.
 We run the simulations on HP Z4 G4 Workstation with Intel(R) Xeon(R) W-2255 CPU @ 3.70GHz.

-As for parameter values, we set them as follows.
-The discount rate $\gamma$ is set to 0.9, which is a commonly adopted value \IL{used for similar approaches in the literature (see, e.g., \cite{volkel2020stochastic}).} Also, some preliminary experiments showed that, by varying the value of $\gamma$, the performance of the approaches is not significantly affected.
-The maximum time interval between consecutive decision epochs $\phi$ is set to 10, which is a sufficiently small value to avoid long waiting times at the depot according to the input instances used in the computational campaign (described in Section \ref{sec:instances}). \IL{The number of scenarios $|\Omega|$ generated in each decision epoch is set to 30 and in our preliminary experiments we noticed no significant performance improvements when considering larger values of $|\Omega|$.}
+The maximum time interval between consecutive decision epochs $\phi$ is set to 10, which is a sufficiently small value to avoid long waiting times at the depot according to the input instances used in the computational campaign (described in Section \ref{sec:instances}).